tidelift/regerride/README.md

 # regerride
-A tool to pull all the known package standards for a catalog and do a regex lookup and create override if desired.
+A tool to pull all the `known_package` standard violations for a catalog and then do a regex lookup and create overrides if desired.

 ### What is this repository for and when do I need to use this? ###

-You don't need to unless it solves a workflow challenge involving the known_packages standard.
+You don't need to unless it solves a workflow challenge involving the `known_packages` standard.
 This scrpt is intended to be used as an example of how a frequently requested product feature can be handled using the API.
-The known_package standard will trigger for all internal packages that a company uses, essentially any package that is unknown to the upstream repositories.
+The `known_packages` standard will trigger for all internal packages that a company uses, essentially any package that is unknown to the upstream repositories.
 This can create a lot of noise for companies that use a lot of internal packages and the request to be able to package name match via regex has been a common request for a few years.
 This script automates matching packages that have triggered the known_package standard in a catalog, creates an override for the packages that match and then writes the misses to a .csv report for further investigation.
 If you're unfamiliar with Regex, try asking Jeeves.

 Note: Creating overrides in an automated fasion should be done with care.
 Start with patterns that you're confident with, review the packages that are misses and also audit the override export report to ensure that a packages override isn't being created for a truly unknown package.